Katharina Franziska von Wattenwyl: Espionage for the French

 Von Wattenwyl was an admirer and supporter of the Bourbon monarchy.
 During the Nine Years' War, the French king Louis XIV had conquered Alsace, Franche-Comté, and Strasbourg and revoked the Edict of Nantes, which in-turn permitted the persecution of Huguenots.
 This caused many Huguenot refugees to flee to Bern, where they added to anti-French sentiment in Grand Council of Bern, which caused French sympathizers to lose political influence.
 Bernese leaders held secret meetings to discuss a possible alliance with the English king.
 Since the French ambassador Michel Amelot de Gournay was in Solothurn, he hired von Watenwyl as an agent to obtain secret information from these Swiss meetings for the French court.
 Von Wattenwyl sent letters containing information, some from the pro-French Bernese mayor Sigmund von Erlach, to de Gournay via a messenger.

 In December 1689, her messenger was intercepted and captured.
 Von Wattenwyl was then arrested in the middle of the night and imprisoned at Käfigturm, where she was severely tortured for weeks.

 In 1690, von Wattenwyl was sentenced to death in Bern following a high treason trial, for which she was convicted.
 Her family advocated on her behalf and were successful in getting her sentence reduced to life in exile from Bern.
-In 1692, she was released and took refuge at Valangin Castle in the County of Neuchâtel, where she remained until her death.
+In 1692, she was released and took refuge at Valangin Castle in the Principality of Neuchâtel, where she remained until her death.
 While in exile, she wrote a memoir that she dedicated to her husband.